Best managed WordPress hosting: speed, security, & ease of use

 What’s the difference between WordPress hosting and managed WordPress hosting?

-The difference between WordPress hosting and managed WordPress hosting is that managed WordPress hosting should be hosting on WordPress-only servers with a custom software stack, and additional features.
+The difference between WordPress hosting and managed WordPress hosting is that managed WordPress services should be hosted on WordPress-only servers with a custom software stack and additional features.
 Meanwhile, WordPress hosting is often a marketing term, with some providers offering a couple of helpful features.

 How much does managed WordPress hosting cost?

 Managed WordPress hosting cost can be anywhere from as low as a few dollars to hundreds of dollars a month.
 The prices vary wildly according to what you need in terms of resources, tools, and features.
 For most users, you can get a suitable and great plan for under $20.00/month.